FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_level2-module1/3_2_2_task.md

     {{% /expand %}}

 ### Discussion Points
-- GWLB is a regional service that is both a gateway (VPC route targe) and flow aware load balancer.
+- GWLB is a regional service that is both a gateway (VPC route target) and flow aware load balancer.
   - This allows very scalable active-active inspection for all directions of traffic.
   - No SNAT requirement to keep flows sticky to the same FGT as GWLB is flow aware.
 - GWLB and FortiGates supports one and two arm mode (distributed vs centralized egress access & NAT GW replacement).